scribe-org/Organization/WIKIDATAGUIDE.md

 ### Data structure [`⇧`](#contents)

-Importantly [Wikidata](https://www.wikidata.org/) and other [Wikibase](https://wikiba.se/) instances are not relational databases, but rather [RDF (Resource Description Framework)](https://en.wikipedia.org/wiki/Resource_Description_Framework) graph databases known as [triplestores](https://en.wikipedia.org/wiki/Triplestore).
+[Wikidata](https://www.wikidata.org/) and other [Wikibase](https://wikiba.se/) instances are not relational databases, but rather [RDF (Resource Description Framework)](https://en.wikipedia.org/wiki/Resource_Description_Framework) graph databases known as [triplestores](https://en.wikipedia.org/wiki/Triplestore).
 RDF is a directed graph composed of triple statements that include:

 1. A subject (the entity being related)
 2. A predicate (the relation between the subject and object)
 3. An object (the entity being related to)

 Note that objects can be a literal value (int, string, date, etc) or another entity within the graph.
 In [Wikidata](https://www.wikidata.org/) subjects and non-literal objects are generally stored as [QIDs](https://www.wikidata.org/wiki/Q43649390) and predicates are stored as PIDs (see the [Further resources](#further-resources) section for the documentation for [Wikidata](https://www.wikidata.org/) identifiers).
-Scribe specifically uses Lexemes that are represented as LIDs where each base lemma (word) is given one unique identifier.
+Scribe specifically uses Lexemes that are represented as LIDs where each [lemma](<https://en.wikipedia.org/wiki/Lemma_(morphology)>) (base of a word) is given one unique identifier.

 A few examples of triples are the following: